 How to sum up the extraordinary resilience of the Varsity Show, its hold on the University's imagination, its unique place in the collective consciousness of alumni?
 This anecdote, told by Lou Garisto, might help.
 Sometime in the late 1960's, he was scoring a movie—title now forgotten—for which Dick Hyman played keyboard.
 Time came for the rest of the orchestra to ease off and for Hyman to play alone, for a cocktail-lounge scene.

 "He was supposed to play background music," said Garisto.
 "You know, just noodle around.
 So he started playing, but there was something familiar about it . . . it was sufficiently recognizable that I thought we were usurping a copyright.
 I said, 'Dick, you're not supposed to play anything that's been written; we'll have to get permission to use it.'

 "He started laughing and said, 'You wrote that, Lou—for the Varsity Show!'"

 The melody—and the memory—does indeed linger on.

 Thomas J. Vinciguerra C'85, J'86, GSAS'90 directed, performed, and wrote—in ascending order of competence—portions of the Varsity Shows Columbia Graffiti and Fear of Scaffolding.
-A deputy editor of the newsmagazine The Week and a contributor to The New York Times, he is a former editor of Columbia College Today, where a shorter version of this history originally appeared.
+A founding editor of The Week and a contributor to The New York Times, he is a former editor of Columbia College Today, where a shorter version of this history originally appeared.